There are so many fun things to do in Alexandria, Virginia that you can spend weeks and months exploring it all.

 The location is a bit hidden and is actually the site of a former pig farm.
 The park is a nice place to be in nature and see views of the lake with a man-made waterfall.

-The trail is a 1.4 mile loop and you may spot some birds and other small wildlife along the way.
+The trail is a 1.4 mile loop and you may spot some birds (we have spotted bald eagles here on several occasions) and other small wildlife along the way.

 If you’d like to spend some time in nature where they won’t be many people if any and not have to travel far, this is your spot.